jachymb/quantum-computer/README.md

     print(deutsh_algorithm(lambda x: not x))  # balanced
 ```

 The quantum algorithm will differentiate the balanced and the constant boolean functions using a single pass, something that is impossible on a classical computer.
-The output from the blovk above is:
+The output from the block above is:

 ```
 [0.5, 0.5,    0,   0]